 an image bearer who is yearning to internalize God’s given purpose for himself in this world.

 What these trials and challenges mean for my undoing, God will use for my good.
 What that good is?
-I have no idea, so right now I’m living in the comma; the space between the trails and future’s hope.
-Walk with me.
+I have no idea, so right now I’m living in the comma; the space between the trials and future’s hope.

 “You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.”
 Genesis 50:20